santa hat

 What's a data set?

 In simplest terms, this is just getting a lot of pictures of your subject matter.
 The exact details of this are going to vary by what you’re making a LoRA of.
 For the rest of the guide I'm going to assume characters because that's what most people start with and the one I have the most experience with.
 In general for characters you want the character in a variety of pictures in poses, orientations (front, back, side) and art styles (Unless you want your results to favor a particular style.
 Many do, primarily when it comes to animated characters or a particular artist.) while showing the character's full body (hair and hat to footwear).
-You want to avoid images with other characters and (especially) text, but it's often possible (sometimes even easy) to get rid of both issues with cleaning (see below) and for PDXL multiple characters for some training data is workable (I've heard 1.5 really suffers if you use such, but can't confirm).
+You want to deprioritize images with other characters and (especially) text, but it's often possible (sometimes even easy) to get rid of both issues with cleaning (see below) and for at least PDXL multiple characters in some training data is workable (I've heard 1.5 really suffers if you use such, but can't confirm).
 Having a perfect set of training data is rare, especially with obscure characters, but perfect isn’t needed.

 Actually getting your pictures is going to vary by the subject.
 Whenever possible, you want to start with “official art”, as it is almost always correct in details (by definition, though I've encountered some odd inconsistencies within official art before) and well drawn as well as frequently full body on a simple background.
 You can typically find these on boorus (using the tag “official_art” with the media name), fan wikis and (through Wayback if needed) official websites, or just a image search for the character.
 For games box art (GameFAQs consistently has them in good quality, front and back) and manual scans (finding these is hit or miss) often have what you’re looking for.
 Don’t be afraid if the art isn’t in color: SD (including SDXL and PDXL) doesn’t actually care much about colors and learns more off shapes (there’s articles about this and I’m not really qualified to explain in detail).
 I have actually trained a model on entirely monochrome images (and another where the vast majority are monochrome) and it adopts colors you specify perfectly (and even does a good job of guessing without).